Secrecy surrounds new James Bond movie "Skyfall"

 But two months later it confirmed Bond 23 would hit theatres in November, 2012, and in April MGM and Sony announced they would co-finance and distribute the next two Bond movies.

-Craig's first appearance as Bond in 2006 was hailed as a refreshing change in direction toward a tougher, more serious 007, and reviews were overwhelmingly positive.
+Craig's first appearance as Bond in 2006 was hailed as a refreshing change in direction towards a tougher, more serious 007, and reviews were overwhelmingly positive.

 Quantum of Solace fared less well with the critics, although positive reviews still outweighed the negative and both films were commercially successful.

-When Craig was asked if he would continue in one of cinema's most recognizable roles for a few more years, Broccoli interjected and said: "Yes, definitely."
+When Craig was asked if he would continue in one of cinema's most recognisable roles for a few more years, Broccoli interjected and said: "Yes, definitely."